When it comes to Halloween treats I consider my daughter, Nina, to be the ultimate authority.

 Nobody loves sweets and desserts like Nina — especially those that contain chocolate.

 Pity any future suitor who makes the “mistake” of getting her flowers over chocolate on Valentine’s Day.
 In fact, I always tell the Honeybee that, when Nina does start dating, if she ever brings home a boy I find to be less than perfect for my little girl, then I’m going to take him aside and tell him exactly that: flowers, buddy — NOT chocolate.

 Heh.
 That ought to seal his fate.

-4. Fun Dips.
-This is also known as Lick-a-Stix.
-The genius who created the Fun Dip — fruit-flavored powdered sugar and a candy stick used for dipping – smartly realized that most kids love to play with their food.
-The Fun Dip provides one of those rare instances where kids can actually do that without getting yelled at by Mom and Dad.
-Oh yeah, and as Nina noted, “Lick-a-Stix taste goooooood.”
-(She told me to make sure I spelled “good” with the extra vowels.)
+4. Fun Dips and Lick-a-Stix.
+The genius who created the Fun Dip — fruit-flavored powdered sugar and a candy stick used for dipping — understood that most kids love to play with their food.
+Fun Dips and Lick-a-Stix allow them to do that without getting yelled at by Mom and Dad.

 5. Marshmallows.
 My daughter loves getting mini marshmallows because we almost never purchase them.
 In fact, the only time we buy mini marshmallows is during Thanksgiving when we put them in the fruit salad and use them as a topping for the candied yams.

 6. Money.
 Just for the record, I asked Nina how much cash she would have to get in order to push “money” to the top of this list.
 Her quick answer: $2.50.
 It’s almost as if she had previously pondered that question.
 Maybe she did.

 7. Candy apples.
 My daughter likes these because they’re fun to eat.
 For the record, she didn’t feel the same way about caramel apples.
 Really?
 When I was a kid, I preferred the latter.
 (I know.
 This isn’t my list, so I’ll shut my trap.)